I Want to Bid, What Do I Do?

 When setting up your Alert Profile you will select categories, key words and CPV codes relating to the areas you are interested in bidding for contacts under.

-Once you set up your Alert Profile you will receive emails letting you know about opportunities that procurement officers have added to PCS when they have used these categories, key words and or CPV codes.
+Once you set up your Alert Profile you will receive emails letting you know about opportunities that buyers have added to PCS when they have used these categories, key words and or CPV codes.

 View the step-by-step guide on how to set up your alert profile.